ficlabapp/flt/SPECIFICATION.md

 Resets any persistent state (e.g. links, tooltips) that may otherwise apply to this line.
 This flag MUST be applied first, before any other flags are processed.

+### BUFFER

+Directly render flagged lines to the buffer, rather than to the output document.

+If the `BUFFER` flag is set on any logical container, then the entire contents of that container MUST be rendered to the buffer, as if the `BUFFER` flag was also set on every subordinate line, even if those lines do not explicitly set it.
+For clarity, this includes `PARAGRAPH`, `TABLE`, and `CONTAINER` types.

 ## Metadata